dreamgrove/dreamgrove/content/feral/2021-01-14-Mythic+_Guide_Part_1.md

 https://shadowlands.wowhead.com/soulbind-calc/night-fae/korayn/druid/ApZqAQU1ywYRBTLhBiIVMkkGJTI_Bg

-Korayn is the highest (potentially joint highest depending on gear) simming soulbind for M+.
+Korayn is the joint highest simming soulbind for M+.
 If you can abuse the 25% crit on first hit to line up large convokes, it’s another damage buff to add to the convoke pile.

-You can also swap out Carnivorous Instincts with Conflux for more sustained damage.
+You can also swap out Conflux with Carnivorous Instincts for more sustained damage.

 You’ve got a few plays here to extend the crit for as long as you can.
 No.1 you can position yourself to hit all bar 1 mob in a pack, then when the 5s pass and the buff drops, hit the other mob for a new 5s of 25% crit.
 No.2 you can also extend the 25% crit by changing your opener to tab-rake based instead of AoE, but i’m not 100% sure if this opener is better than the typical quick PW opener.

 The Wild Hunt soulbind is also solid for fights like Mueh’zala where his hp stays above 75% for a long period of time, to abuse the 10% damage buff (another multiplier for convoke btw).

-Fore: this will be my go-to build once unlocked, as it comes with big conflux multipliers as well as two defensive conduits for safety, potentially switching to Podtender build on high scarrier keys (until a N’Zoth tank trinket appears again)
+Fore's edit: this *was* be my go-to build once unlocked, as it came with big conflux multipliers as well as two defensive conduits for safety, potentially switching to Podtender build on high scarrier keys, but since writing this ~3 months ago i've switched to using Niya in most keys, as the damage profile that build provides is much more suited to the current meta.

 ![Image](https://cdn.discordapp.com/attachments/337894455589994517/809085224641232926/unknown.png)